 • A provisional list has been established, also with an estimated savings potential of 3000 PJ / year in 2030.
-The groups on this list are still to be checked in more detail for regulatory overlap with other instruments.
+At the time the Working Plan was published the groups on this list were still to be checked in more detail for regulatory overlap with other instruments.
+Meanwhile for three of the five groups on the list it has been decided that follow-up under ecodesign/labelling is not appropriate5.
+The savings potential of the remaining groups is on the order of 1000 PJ.